-A condition known as "coprophagia", poop-eating is not uncommon in dogs.
+Dogs eat poop, a condition known as "coprophagia", is rather common.
 They do so for quite a few possible reasons but, generally speaking, can be pinned down to three main categories - malnutrition, underlying health problems, and behavioral problems.
-This page looks at these main reasons and suggests solutions to stop a dog from eating poop.

 If your dog does not indulge in the habit of eating poop, you may be surprised to know that many dogs do in fact eat poop - either their own or other animals'.

-While coprophagia (a fancy term for stool eating!) may not pose a serious health problem to a dog, it is, to say the least, unpleasant (especially if the dog is also a kisser!).
+While coprophagia (a fancy term for stool eating!) may not pose a serious health problem to a dog, it is unpleasant, to say the least (especially if the dog is also a kisser!).

 Also, dogs who eat poop are more likely to get worms than those who do not.